|This article was developed from concepts in the book Global Software Test Automation: Discussion of Software Testing for Executives.|

 4. Choose carefully what work to send offshore and what to keep at home.

 In most cases, your offshore team will have a higher level of programming skill than your domestic team.
-It makes sense to first send test automation offshore and keep user-focused scenario development and business process testing in your domestic office where you have more knowledge of the domain and the user.
+It makes sense to first send Test Automation offshore and keep user-focused scenario development and business process testing in your domestic office where you have more knowledge of the domain and the user.
 Have the home team focus on the users they should know well.
-Have the offshore team focus on technical-level testing and test automation that computer science graduates would be happier and more knowledgeable testing.
+Have the offshore team focus on technical-level testing and Test Automation that computer science graduates would be happier and more knowledgeable about.

 5. Build a team with local leads as part of your team or outsource to a team with local test leads as part of your team to manage the outsourced test effort.